-The sample of sixteen shooters included fourteen males and two females (87.5 percent and 12.5 percent, respectively).
-The ages ranged from eighteen to sixty-two, with an average of 33.5.
-Nine of the shooters were twenty-eight or younger, and seven were thirty-seven or older.
+The sample of 16 shooters included 14 males and two females (87.5% and 12.5%, respectively).
+The ages ranged from 18 to 62, with an average of 33.5.
+Nine of the shooters were 28 or younger, and seven were 37 or older.
 Twelve attacks occurred in the United States, three in Canada, and one in Finland.

 There was significant diversity among the perpetrators.
 Two had African heritage, with one student from Nigeria, and another with a father from Algeria.
 Six shooters were Asian American or Asian Canadian, and one was of Latino descent.
-Though it has been said that school shooters are typically white males, in this sample, only five out of sixteen were white males (31 percent).
+Though it has been said that school shooters are typically white males, in this sample, only five out of sixteen were white males (31%).